-Discipling Christ-followers to work together to eliminate fear, division, and hostility at the intersection of faith, gender, and sexuality.
+Encouraging Christ-centered spiritual formation by inviting people to work together to dismantle fear, division, and hostility at the intersection of faith, gender, and sexuality.

 Inclusive Christ-centered communities marked by a sense of belonging, authenticity, and diversity.